CHOOSING A PROGRAM

 When accreditation is denied or revoked, that means that the program has been deemed inconsistent with the Standards of Accreditation in Health Service Psychology (SoA).
 When the CoA denies or revokes accreditation, those programs are publicly listed as such .

-• What if I want to study psychology at the undergraduate or master’s level?
+• What if I want to study psychology at the undergraduate level?

-The APA Commission on Accreditation only accredits programs at the doctoral level.
-There are no APA-accredited bachelor’s or master’s programs.
+The APA Commission on Accreditation accredits programs at the doctoral and master’s level.
+There are no APA-accredited bachelor’s programs.

 If you have an interest in studying psychology at the undergraduate level, you may want to visit the website of the APA Office of Precollege and Undergraduate Education.